MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationOwnerDirectoryObjectByRef.md

 Remove an owner from an application.
 As a recommended best practice, apps should have at least two owners.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgApplicationOwnerDirectoryObjectByRef](/powershell/module/Microsoft.Graph.Applications/Remove-MgApplicationOwnerDirectoryObjectByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)